ACE Program Level Facts and Figures

 July 1, 2022 – June 30, 2023

-This section shows the number of conferred credentials by degree level.
+This section shows the number of conferred certificates and degrees granted by program.

 August 1, 2023 – October 31, 2023